 It’s no ordinary place.

-The sheer contrast of the two religious influences along with the cathedral section in the middle is absolutely breath-taking.
+The sheer contrast of the two religious influences along with the cathedral section in the middle is breathtaking.

 The original building dates back to 784 – 786 and is constructed around a spacious courtyard, filled with – as its a custom in Andalusia – orange trees bursting with fresh fruit (Patio de Los Naranjos – Orange Square).